sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ### <i class="fa fa-globe"></i> International Travel Rule #5: Keep Things Turned Off & Logged Out

-Once you rule out physical access the only attack Wifi, Bluetooth, etc. It's inconvinet but it works wonders, otherwise you may find yourself randomly connecting to .
+Once you rule out physical access the only attack Wifi, Bluetooth, etc. It's inconvenient but it works wonders, otherwise you may find yourself randomly connecting to random Bluetooth devices or wireless networks.

+## Extreme Hardening

+So lets say for some reason you really, actually, insistently must take a full on laptop to a foreign country.
+To make matters worse it's one that's passive aggressively hostile towards yours.
+Well in that case you'll want some serious system hardening in place.
+Your goal is to remove as much attack surface as possible and beef up the things you must have exposed.
+I mostly use OSX, so here are a couple of the better hardening guidelines for Macbooks:

+- <i class="fa fa-list-ol"></i> [Harden the World: Mac OSX 10.11 El Capitan](http://docs.hardentheworld.org/OS/OSX_10.11_El_Capitan/)
+- <i class="fa fa-list-ol"></i> [GitHub: drduh/OS-X-Security-and-Privacy-Guide](https://github.com/drduh/OS-X-Security-and-Privacy-Guide)

+There's also this lockdown tool by the always awesome [Scott Piper](https://twitter.com/0xdabbad00):
+- <i class="fa fa-wrench"></i> [GitHub: SummitRoute/osxlockdown](https://github.com/SummitRoute/osxlockdown)

+I haven't used Windows for years, but I know [EMET](https://www.microsoft.com/en-us/download/details.aspx?id=43714) is pretty great (I'd love to see an EMET like kit for OSX) and Microsoft has invested a lot into making Windows 8 & 10 hard targets.
+For anything else I'd take a look at DISA's [Security Technical Implimenation Guidelines](http://iase.disa.mil/stigs/Pages/index.aspx) or the NSA/CSS [Security Configuration Guides for Operating Systems](https://www.nsa.gov/ia/mitigation_guidance/security_configuration_guides/operating_systems.shtml).

 ## Conclusion